HSLdevcom/jore4/wiki/jore3_integrations.md

 ### Infopoiminta

 ```
-Format: Multiple DAT files in a zip
+Format: Multiple DAT files in a zip.
+A more detailed document infodoc2_5.rtf available.
 Protocol: FTP
 Data:
   - Sample dataset available in Drive.
 For example reitti.dat: